BrittanyPotter/PersonalDatasetProject/README.md

 ---
 ## Visualization

 This hisogram shows the distribution of ages.
-Its interesting that
+Its interesting that there

 ![image](https://user-images.githubusercontent.com/91351877/144730934-909bfd1c-1e26-47c2-a321-cfdd14d3b88f.png)
 ---